 The Demon Slayer Season 3 anime TV series is confirmed to be in production, which was inevitable considering the worldwide popularity of the TV show.
 But when will Demon Slayer: Kimetsu no Yaiba Season 3 come out?

-The Demon Slayer: Swordsmith Village Arc anime will have Tanjiro waking up after two months in a coma.
-Tanjiro will travel to the swordsmith village in hopes of convincing Hotaru to make him a new sword, but after discovering a secret weapon the young demon slayer will find Upper Rank Five and Four waiting for him.
+The Demon Slayer: Swordsmith Village Arc anime will have Tanjiro Kamado waking up after two months in a coma.
+Tanjiro will travel to the swordsmith village in hopes of convincing Hotaru to make him a new sword, but after discovering a secret weapon the young demon slayer will find Upper Moon Five Gyokko and Upper Moon Four Hantengu waiting for him.
 But it’s not like Tanjiro is facing danger alone since he’ll be joined by two Hashira, the “Love Hashira” Mitsuri Kanroji and the “Mist Hashira” Muichiro Tokito.

-Aniplex is the anime/music distributer, Shueisha publishes the manga by creator Koyoharu Gotoge, and ufotable is the animation studio.
-On February 13, 2022, it was confirmed that the main staff is returning for Demon Slayer 3 hasn’t been confirmed yet.
+Aniplex is the anime/music distributor, Shueisha publishes the manga by creator Koyoharu Gotoge, and ufotable is the animation studio.
+On February 13, 2022, it was confirmed that the main staff is returning for Demon Slayer 3.

 Director Haruo Sotozaki (Tales of Symphonia: The Animation) returned for directing the second season, Demon Slayer: Kimetsu no Yaiba -Entertainment District-, and now he’ll be coming back again for Demon Slayer: Kimetsu no Yaiba -Swordsmith Village-.

 The Demon Slayer Season 3 OP (opening) and ED (ending) theme song music hasn’t been announced yet.